tiprankstipranks

 International Operations - Risk 1

-In conducting our businesses around the world, we are subject to political, economic, legal, regulatory, cultural, market, operational and other risks that are inherent in operating in many countries.
+We are subject to political, economic, legal, regulatory, compliance, cultural, market, operational and other risks that are inherent in operating our global businesses.

-Natural and Human Disruptions1 | 2.4%
+Natural and Human Disruptions1 | 2.6%

 Natural and Human Disruptions - Risk 1

-Our inability to successfully mitigate and recover should we experience a disaster or other business continuity problem could cause material financial loss, loss of human capital, regulatory actions, reputational harm, and/or legal liability.
+Our inability to successfully mitigate and recover should we experience a disaster or other business continuity problem could cause material financial loss, loss of human capital, regulatory actions, reputational harm and/or legal liability.

-Should we or a third party on whom we rely experience a disaster or other business continuity problem, such as an earthquake, hurricane, terrorist attack, act of war or other geopolitical conflict, pandemic, including prolonged effects of the COVID-19 pandemic, security breach, ransomware or destructive malware attack, power loss, telecommunications failure or other natural or man-made disaster, our continued success will depend, in part, on the availability of our personnel, our office facilities, our outsourcing providers or other vendors, access to data, and the proper functioning of our computer, telecommunication and other related systems and operations.
-In such an event, we could experience operational challenges with regard to our operations.
-A disaster on a significant scale or affecting certain of our key operating areas within or across regions, or our inability to successfully recover should we experience a disaster or other business continuity problem, could materially interrupt our business operations and cause material financial loss, loss of human capital, regulatory actions, reputational harm, damaged client relationships or legal liability, particularly if any of these problems occur during peak times.
+We are exposed to various risks arising out of disasters and business continuity problems, such as fires (such as the recent wildfires in southern California), earthquakes, hurricanes, terrorist attacks, acts of war or civil unrest, pandemics, security breaches, ransomware or destructive malware attacks, power loss, telecommunications failures or other natural or man-made disasters.
+Should we experience such an event, we may incur operational challenges, and our continued success will depend, in part, on the availability of our personnel, our office facilities, our outsourcing providers or other vendors, access to data, and the proper functioning of our computer, telecommunication and other related systems and operations.
+A disaster or business continuity problem of a significant scale or affecting certain of our key operating areas within or across regions, or our inability to successfully recover from such an event, particularly if any of these problems occur during peak times, could materially interrupt our business operations and cause material financial loss, loss of human capital, regulatory actions, reputational harm, damaged client relationships or legal liability.

-Capital Markets1 | 2.4%
+Capital Markets1 | 2.6%

 Capital Markets - Risk 1